-Precautions for safe handling

-DO NOT allow clothing wet with material to stay in contact with skin Cofe han din a Avoid all personal contact, including inhalation.
-Safe handling Wear protective clothing when risk of exposure occurs.
+Precautions for safe handling Safe handling DO NOT allow clothing wet with material to stay in contact with skin Avoid all personal contact, including inhalation.
+Wear protective clothing when risk of exposure occurs.
 Use in a well-ventilated area.
 Prevent concentration in hollows and sumps.
-Store in original containers.
-Other information Keep containers securely sealed.
+Other information Store in original containers.
+Keep containers securely sealed.
 No smoking, naked lights or ignition sources.
 Store in a cool, dry, well-ventilated area.

-Store in a cooi, dry, weir-ventilated area.
-Conditions for safe storage, inc cluding any incompatibilities ► Metal can or drum Suitable container Packaging as recommended by manufacturer.
+Conditions for safe storage, including any incompatibilities

-Suitable container Packaging as recommended by manufacturer.
+Suitable container Metal can or drum Packaging as recommended by manufacturer.
 Check all containers are clearly labelled and free from leaks.
 Storage incompatibility Avoid cross contamination between the two liquid parts of product (kit).
 If two part products are mixed or allowed to mix in proportions other than manufacturer's recommendation, polymerisation with gelation and evolution of heat (exotherm) may occur.
 This excess heat may generate toxic vapour Avoid reaction with oxidising agents amines Segregate from alcohol, water.